As a member of staff, the University of Portsmouth will collect your personal data to record your time as an employee and ensure that you are paid.

 Direct telephone number: 023 9284 3642

-The University of Portsmouth processes your personal data, and your special category data, for a variety of purposes, involving all aspects of the administration of your employment (including once you leave the University), for statistical purposes and for the purposes of equal opportunities monitoring.
+The University of Portsmouth processes your personal data, and your special category data, for a variety of purposes, involving all aspects of the administration of your employment (as well as once you leave the University) including

-In order for the University to be able to process your data properly, it is your responsibility to inform us as soon as possible if data we hold about you is incorrect or requires updating.
-As a member of staff you are able to see a range of data about yourself on the Employee Self Service (ESS) part of the Human Resources (HR) system, including personal information, data relating to protected characteristics, emergency contact details, current job details, absences, bank details, pay history, HESA details and career development
+Your responsibilities - In order for the University to be able to process your data properly, it is your responsibility to inform us as soon as possible if data we hold about you is incorrect or requires updating.
+As a member of staff you are able to see a range of data about yourself on the Employee Self Service (ESS) part of the Human Resources (HR) system, including personal information, data relating to protected characteristics, emergency contact details, current job details, absences, bank details, pay history, HESA details and career development details.
+You can change / update many of these items yourself and you are encouraged to do so on a regular basis.
+Where it is not possible for you to update your own details, staff in HR will be able to do it for you once informed of the details that need to be changed.

 We collect the contact details of a person nominated by you as a contact for you if needed.
 You must notify that person that we are holding this data, which will only be used in an emergency.
 You must remember to update this information as and when necessary.